Esri/utility-network-properties-extractor/README.md

             - Import Map Field Settings:  Applies these 4 settings, Visibility, Read-only, Highlighted, Field Alias from a CSV file
             - Set Display Field Settings:  Sets the Display Field for all Utility Network Layers to a hard-coded Arcade Expressions (based on layer)
             - Set Containment Display Filters:  Sets the Display Filters for Utility Network Containment

+**The source code was written against Pro SDK 2.7**.
+If using an earlier release, you may have to comment out some sections of code that were introduced at Pro SDK 2.7.

 ## Instructions